AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 - For general information on \alox configuration variables consult \ref alib_alox_cfgvars.
-- For information on how to pass configuration data from custom sources to \alox, refer to the Programmer's Manual of module \alib_config.
+- For information on how to pass configuration data from custom sources to \alox, refer to the Programmer's Manual of module \alib_variables.
-- Furthermore, previous chapter \ref alib_mod_external_verbosity_configuration
+- Furthermore, previous chapter \ref alib_mod_alox_external_verbosity_configuration
   gives a great introduction to external configuration techniques, including a source code sample that can be quickly copied to your own code.